 Leashed, well-behaved dogs are welcome on several sail or power day trips of two hours or less.
 Dogs are also allowed on Maine state ferries within a pet-friendly cabin on each boat.
 Please keep your pet leashed or restrained, and clean up after it as necessary.
 Dogs are not permitted on overnight windjammer trips.

 We’ve got your canine covered for whatever you left at home or need to buy here.
-Check our Animal Care & Services listings on page 140 for details.
+Check our Animal Care & Services listings in our online Business Directory for details.
 A number of shops sell food, treats, gear, and souvenirs.